helgihaf/DotNetStandardSurvival/RecordsAndClasses.md

 ##	With-Expressions:
 *	Records: Support with expressions to create a copy of an object with some properties modified.
 *	Classes: Do not support with expressions natively.
+## Serialization with System.Text.Json
+* Identical for both records and classes
+## Deserialization with System.Text.Json
+* Records: Tricky for records that have primary constructors because deserialization does not invoke the primary constuctor.
+Rather it tries to change the immutable properties which causes an exception when they are used.
+Possible solutions:
+  * Use a parameterless constructor and init properties - not ideal since we love primary constructors with auto properties.
+  * Mark the primary constructor with `[JsonConstructor]`.
+This is the recommended approach.
+  * Decorate parameter properties in primary constructors as in `public record PersonRecord([property: JsonPropertyName("Name")] string Name)`.
+  * Use `var options = new JsonSerializerOptions { IncludeFields = true };` to allow the serializer to work with private fields.
+Not recommended.
+* Classes: No problem for Poco classes.